3rd Alpine Division "Julia": Organization

 The division strength was 573 officers and 16,887 NCOs and soldiers for a total strength of 17,460 men.
 The division also had 176 horses, 4,698 mules and 584 transport vehicles at its disposal.

 Military honors

-For their conduct during the Greco-Italian War and during the Italian campaign in the Soviet Union the President of Italy awarded on to the three regiments of the 3rd Alpine Division "Julia" Italy's highest military honor, the Gold Medal of Military Valour.
+For their conduct during the Greco-Italian War and during the Italian campaign in the Soviet Union the President of Italy awarded on to the three regiments of the 3rd Alpine Division "Julia" Italy's highest military honor, the Gold Medal of Military Valor.
 This makes the 3rd Alpine Division "Julia" together with the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" the two highest decorated Italian divisions of World War II.